pedrochatelain/backend_carreras_estudiantes/README.md

 - Display custom error responses when DateTimeParseException occurs
 - Fix "api/estudiantes?sort=apellido" doesn't fetch "fecha_nacimiento"
 - Check if by doing './mvnw package' a SNAPSHOT.jar gets generated.
 If so, deploy it to the host server and see if the app still works
+- mention that java_home env var is necessary to run app